tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 ## After Advanced Refactorizations

-**The more you make a program better, the more functional it gets**, that's because **FP is the original paradigm**, and all other paradigms are pragmatic alternatives.
+**The more you make a program better, the more functional it gets**, and that's because **FP is the original paradigm**, and all other paradigms are pragmatic *alternatives*.

-Another good one I know a lot from experience is that **the more I refactor code to improve it the more domain-specific it gets**, and FP is clearly the natural way to go for DSLs.
+Another relevant conclusion I know much from experience is that **the more I refactor code to improve it, the more domain-specific it gets**, and FP is clearly the natural way to go for DSLs[^x].

+[^x]: DSLs are robust (engineering grade), high-level (declarative), and
+    require first-class domain expertise (i.e. to know what you're doing) which are all perfect requirements to go fully functional

-I used to be quite aligned with Java as an OO approach (still have my good reasons about Java but no OO) but I came to understand those "clever" ways of programming are **just intellectual distractions**.
+I used to be pretty much aligned with Java as an OO approach (although I still have my good reasons about Java but not about OOP/OOD), but I came to understand those "clever" ways of programming are **just intellectual distractions**.

-So, my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best** and FP is all about simplicity.
+So, my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best**, and FP is all about simplicity[^x].

+[^x]: This is also applied in general computer programming as for example, a
+    common thought about using (modern) procedural instead of OO as it's much simpler, but in the end, understanding FP will enable you to have this skill of applying simplicity anywhere you go

-Even if a functional program is a mess, it can **be factually refactored** as FP is algebra and homogeneous, but alternative paradigms can't.
+Even if a functional program is a mess, it can **be factually refactored** as FP is algebraic and homogeneous, but alternative paradigms can't[^x].

+[^x]: FP attempts to map math 1:1 to computer programming so FP is algebraic and
+    homogeneous or pure like math so that property of closure keeps it functional (e.g. `FP + FP is FP`) (what real engineering is about) unlike heterogeneous languages with no closure (e.g. `OO + FP is mixed`) that can only consist of workarounds or subjective pseudoscience or opinion-based development that goes nowhere (e.g. what businesses are about)

 ## Leveraging FP as the Universal Approach It Is